Download MP3 Audio Track

 “They who give have all things; they who withhold have nothing” (Hindu Proverb).

 To “serve” means to “help.”
 It means to do something that somebody else needs to have done.
 The servant is first and foremost a giver, an individual whose primary role is to provide and to please.
+His or her “mission” in life is defined in terms of helping others.

 Learning to have this outlook as our primary way of thinking is a challenge.
 It’s a challenge because from childhood we’ve been acquiring the habit of self-centeredness.
 We started out in life thinking that the world existed to serve our needs, and many of us have never grown much beyond that pattern of thought.
 To learn another way of thinking requires going against the grain of a lifelong disposition.

 It’s easy, however, to tell whether we’ve learned the spirit of servanthood.
 The test is simply this: how do you react when someone treats you like a servant?
-If when treated like a servant you resent it, you probably don’t really see yourself as one, whatever words you may have spoken about the “nobility” of serving others.
+If when treated like a servant you resent it, you probably don’t see yourself as one, whatever words you may have spoken about the “nobility” of serving others.
 True servants don’t object when others see them as being what they actually are!

 “Be ashamed to die unless you have won some victory for humanity” (Horace Mann).